 ‘Creatures of the Night’ Bat Night

 Another Australasian Bat Night was held at Caloundra State School on 31 October.
 Over 140 attendees dressed up, got involved in a range of activities, enjoyed themselves and a fun animated film and, most importantly, became more educated on the ecological importance of bats.

 Also at the event, we announced the inception of the annual Les Hall Young Conservationist Award.

 It is an absolute privilege to partner with the Hall family to provide an avenue to recognise and encourage our future generation of conservationists to achieve on-ground results across the Sunshine Coast.

 As was Les’ passion, this award aims to encourage youth to take an active role in conservation.
-Nominations for this award are open NOW, until midnight 13 January 2020, with the winners (announced at Bat Night at the end of April 2020) receiving an opportunity to participate in an unique ‘experience’ that will enhance their skills in the field of conservation.
+Nominations for this award are open NOW, until midnight 31 January 2020, with the winners (announced at Bat Night on 18 April 2020) receiving an opportunity to participate in a wildlife conservation field experience with WWF Australia, valued at up to $2,000.

 Nominees can be individuals or a group with at least 75% of the group 18 years or younger, and they must have achieved outcomes within Sunshine Coast Council local government area.
 Despite Les’s extensive work on flying-fox management and bat research, the nominees do not have to focus on this field.